Combodo/iTop/readme.txt

 2.2.
 Install procedure
 2.3.
 Migration from previous version
 3. FEATURES
 3.1.
-Changes since 1.1
+Changes since 1.2
 3.2.
 Known limitations
 3.3.
 Known issues

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the tenth packaged release of iTop.
+Thank you for downloading the eleventh packaged release of iTop.
-This version comes with a few new features and bug fixes.
+This version is mostyl a maintenance release that fixes a few bugs of iTop 1.2.

 A wiki is available: https://sourceforge.net/apps/mediawiki/itop/index.php?title=ITop_Documentation Additional documentation can be downloaded from there: